jdavidlucios/VehicleControlSystem/readme.md

 **License**

-This is an open source proyect draft that you can copy, improve, test and/or implement freely.
+This is an open source project draft that you can copy, improve, test and/or implement freely.
 It's intended to be used within new decentralized 4.0 cities as part of their public infrastructure.